mzmine/mzmine_documentation/docs/wizard.md

 ## MS instrument, e.g., Orbitrap, qTOF, FTICR
 #### Noise threshold (MS1/MS2)
 Choose the mass detector from the drop down menu.
-Choose the **Factor of lowest signal** for centroided data where each spectrum contains noise signals, often represented by many signals at the same low intensity (spectral grass).
+Choose the **Factor of lowest signal** for both centroided or profile data where each spectrum contains noise signals, often represented by many signals at the same low intensity (spectral grass).
 This may correspond to static noise or single counts.
-Otherwise use an **absolute intensity** threshold.
+If the spectra are free of noise, for example because they were already filtered, use an **absolute intensity** threshold.

 Depending on the selected mass detector, separate absolute noise levels or factors are defined to threshold spectra of MS level 1 and 2 (or above).
 So the MS2 noise level is used for MSn data with level > 1.
 These parameters can be optimized by looking at the spectral raw data in the raw data overview.